Encyclopedia … combined with a great Buyer's Guide!

 More specific terms: solid-state lasers, diode lasers, gas lasers, excimer lasers, radiation-balanced lasers, cryogenic lasers, visible lasers, eye-safe lasers, infrared lasers, ultraviolet lasers, X-ray lasers, bulk lasers, fiber lasers, dye lasers, upconversion lasers, free electron lasers, Raman lasers, high-power lasers, narrow-linewidth lasers, tunable lasers, pulsed lasers, ultrafast lasers, industrial lasers, scientific lasers, alignment lasers, medical lasers

-Category: laser devices and laser physics
+Category: article belongs to category laser devices and laser physics laser devices and laser physics

 “Laser” (rarely written as l.a.s.e.r.) is an acronym for “Light Amplification by Stimulated Emission of Radiation”, coined in 1957 by the laser pioneer Gordon Gould.
-Although this original meaning denotes an principle of operation (exploiting stimulated emission from excited atoms or ions), the term is now mostly used for devices generating light based on the laser principle.
+Although this original meaning denotes a principle of operation (exploiting stimulated emission from excited atoms or ions), the term is now mostly used for devices generating light based on the laser principle.
 More specifically, one usually means laser oscillators, but sometimes also includes devices with laser amplifiers, called master oscillator power amplifier (MOPA).
 An even wider interpretation includes nonlinear devices like optical parametric oscillators and Raman lasers, which also produce laser-like light beams and are usually pumped with a laser, but are strictly speaking not lasers themselves.

 Laser technology is at the core of the wider area of photonics, essentially because laser light has a number of very special properties: